php/policies/README.rst

 ***********************

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in `BCP 14
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in these documents are to be interpreted as described in `BCP 14
 <https://www.rfc-editor.org/bcp/bcp14.txt>`_ [`RFC2119
 <https://datatracker.ietf.org/doc/html/rfc2119>`_] [`RFC8174
 <https://datatracker.ietf.org/doc/html/rfc8174>`_] when, and only when, they